jedisom/Machine-Learning-Engineer-Nanodegree/README.md

 # MLND
 This repository holds the projects I'm completing as part of Udacity's Machine Learning Nanodegree program.
-See README files in each project folders for details of each project.
+See README files in each project folder for details of each project.